data2ml/all-clip/README.md

 You can use `make black` to reformat the code

-`python -m pytest -x -s -v tests -k "dummy"` to run a specific test
+`python -m pytest -x -s -v tests -k "ja_clip"` to run a specific test